 - Store leftovers in the refrigerator.

 - You may be questioning my logic about not browning the ground beef before adding it to the crockpot.
 Since it's going to slow cook for 8-10 hours along with the other ingredients, why spend the time browning the meat?
 It's going to completely cook during the slow cooking process.

 - If you're looking for incredible flavor, use an 80% or 85% fat ground beef.
 If you want less fat, try 93% or 96% beef.

 - Can you freeze this chili?
 Yes you can!
 I eat soups all year long so after I make a big batch and let it cool, I put it in a 1-gallon plastic sealable bag.
-Make sure you flatten it our before placing it in the freezer.
+Make sure you flatten it out before placing it in the freezer.
 It should keep for about 6 months in the freezer.
 When you're ready to warm it up, take the bag out of the freezer and place it in the refrigerator to thaw.
 From there, warm it up on the stovetop.

-I originally featured this recipe on Eazy Peazy Mealz. .
+I originally featured this recipe on Eazy Peazy Mealz.

-Update Notes: This post was originally published in October of 2016, but was re-published with updated step-by-step instructions, pictures and tips in October 2020.
+Update Notes: This post was originally published in October of 2016, but was re-published with updated step-by-step instructions, pictures and tips in September 2021.